naturalis/naturalis-galaxy-tutorials/README.md

 ```
 Identity percentage cutoff --> 90
 ```
 The output BLAST table will contain 114 lines and look like this.
-The file will be named "**Trimmed_Zip sequence BLAST original taxonomy**".
+This file will be named "**Trimmed_Zip sequence BLAST original taxonomy**".
 ![BLAST output table one](https://github.com/JasperBoom/naturalis-galaxy-tutorial/blob/master/src/BLASTTableOne.PNG)
 This file contains a lot of information.
 * Query ID: this column shows which OTU the identification belongs to.